PalmSens/palmsens-sdk/python/docs/zensical/data.md

 ![Image of DPV plot](assets/dpv_figure_1.png){ width="80%" }

+### Peak-finding

-The measurement stores a single peak.
+The measurement above stores a single peak.
 You can retrieve it using:

 ```pycon
 >>> peaks = curve.peaks